ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The series is an array of `conditional-series-record` that has a `selection`, and an `addition`, both expressed as a list of `measurement-map`.
 The `selection` and `addition` operate within the scope of the conditional endorsement series triple record's matching `condition`.

-Each `conditional-series-record` has measurements belonging to one or more measured elements, pertaining to the environment that appears in the stateful-environment record.
+For each `conditional-series-record` entry, if the `selection` matches the chosen ACS entry, the `addition` is added to the ACS.

 The Endorsed Values are accepted if the series condition in a `conditional-series-record` matches the ACS.
 The first `conditional-series-record` entry that successfully matches the chosen ACS entry terminates the series.